 There are always a handful of managers who refuse to verify their numbers.
 This does not mean their data is unreliable.
 But it reinforces the need for prospective investors to do their own due diligence.
-The num bers provided here are only interest rate seems modest a starting point.
+The num bers provided here are only a starting point.
 The survey's most distinguishing filters are performance hurdles set for each of the last four years.
 While they are not substantial, they ensure minimum absolute returns.
 This enhances the survey's value as a source of consistently performing managers regardless of what the market is doing.

 The hurdle was initiated in the 2019 survey I prepared for The Wall Street Journal, which tracked performance over a trailing five-year period through 2018.
-1 Because 2018 was the first year in a decade when the market had lost money, requiring minimum net returns of 5% for that year was an objective way to see which funds delivered some form of alpha - and to paraphrase Warren Buffett, to reveal those managers who had shorts on when the tide went out.
+Because 2018 was the first year in a decade when the market had lost money, requiring minimum net returns of 5% for that year was an objective way to see which funds delivered some form of alpha - and to paraphrase Warren Buffett, to reveal those managers who had shorts on when the tide went out.

 That specific hurdle was again maintained in this year's survey for 2018 and 2019.
 For 2020 and 2021, it was lowered to 4.5%. reflecting the decline in risk-free interest rates.
-The reasoning: requiring funds to generate only several hundred basis points of returns above the risk-free for any fund collecting management and performance fees.
+The reasoning: requiring funds to generate only several hundred basis points of returns above the risk-free 📁 interest rate seems modest for any fund collecting management and performance fees.
 At the same time, it addresses the reality that not all strategies benefit from a roaring stock market.

 The 2021 hurdle had a substantial impact on this year's survey as it eliminated a number of venerable. highly ranked funds that had perennially made the list.
-They include hedged equity shops Cadian, Tiger Global, and tiger cub Woodson, and macro investors Element Capital and Alphadyne.
+They include hedged equity shops Cadian, Tiger son, and macro investors adyne.